Leonard890/Naruto-Uzumaki/README.md

 # About Naruto-Uzumaki

-  In this project, I've decided to do one of my favorite anime characters.
+  In this project, I've decided to do one of my favorite anime characters which is Naruto Uzumaki.
 [Naruto (1999)](https://naruto.fandom.com/wiki/Naruto_%28series%29) is one of my first animes I've come across on.
 It is also the reason why I started to work out to become a different person.